gabrielvuksani/MyRoommate/replit.md

 **June 27, 2025 (Latest):**
 - ✓ Fixed Leave Household button to properly refresh the entire page using window.location.reload()
-- ✓ Standardized all View All buttons across the application to match the featured listings design
+- ✓ Standardized all View All buttons across the application to match the Featured Listings design with background and ArrowRight icon
-- ✓ Removed inconsistent styling from household performance "View All" button (removed hover:text-primary/80)
+- ✓ Applied consistent styling: flex items-center space-x-2 px-4 py-2 rounded-xl with surface-secondary background
-- ✓ Updated non-household Featured Listings "View All" button to remove background and ArrowRight icon
+- ✓ Updated Recent Activity, Household Performance, and Find Roommates View All buttons to match Featured Listings design
-- ✓ Applied consistent text-sm text-primary font-medium transition-colors btn-animated class across all View All buttons
+- ✓ All View All buttons now use text-secondary color with ArrowRight size={14} icon for visual consistency
 - ✓ Fixed system appearance feedback to support both light and dark mode with proper text contrast
 - ✓ Redesigned copy feedback to smoothly transition icons without green overlay backgrounds
 - ✓ Enhanced copy button with rotation animation (90°) and scale transitions maintaining design language